Benefits vs Risks: Student Loan Consolidation.

 SoFi Or Upstart: Student Loan Consolidation Rates

-If you're a recent graduate or a current student looking to refinance your student loans, SoFi and Upstart are two of the most popular options to...
+If you're a recent graduate or a current student thinking about refinancing your student loans, SoFi and Upstart are two lenders that come up again...

 Student Loan Consolidation